 - Logics of Gender Justice.
 Laurel Weldon and my book on when and why government’s take action to expand women’s rights is scheduled for publication in February 2018.
 We received support from the National Science Foundation for the research.

 - Effects of mandatory, universal sexual misconduct training at UNM.
 Following a three-year agreement with the U.S. Department of Justice, UNM agreed to adopt numerous reforms, including mandatory, in-person training of all 27,000 students.
 Through field experiments, participant observation, and interviews, this project explores the effects of the agreement, and the training, on campus climate and attitudes.
 Collaborators include Theresa Cruz (UNM Pediatrics), Jessica Goodkind (UNM Sociology), Liz Hutchison (UNM History), Francesca Jensenius (Oslo, Political Science), Justine Tinkler (Georgia, Sociology), Carlos Contreras (UNM Political Science), and Melanie Sonntag (UNM Political Science).
 This project received a seed grant from the Office of the Vice President for Research.

-- Laws, women’s economic agency, and empowerment.
+- Laws and women’s economic agency.
 Francesca Jensenius and I are studying the relationship between legal frameworks, social norms, and women’s agency across the world.
 We focus in depth on experiences of the U.S., Japan, and Norway to explore differences in what empowerment means, the role of the state in promoting it, and the effects of state action on society.
 With Melanie Sayuri Sonntag, we have conducted research on men’s liberation and women’s agency in Japan.
 With Liv Tønnessen, we are organizing a special issue for Social Politics.
 This project received support from the Andrew Carnegie Fellowship and a grant from the Norwegian Research Council.